avoidthehack/Private-Browsers-Table/README.md

 * Add new information (to include browsers, table columns, etc)
 * Correct exiting information

-Any contributions, no matter how big or small is welcomed!
+Any contributions, no matter how big or small are 100% welcomed!

 **Share this table!**